In Mould Decoration

 Surface integrated graphics might be a reasonable way of putting it.
 Whether it is just a flat film placed in a cavity or a fully formed and trimmed applique design to work as a transition fit into the mould tool.
 It can make the difference between something looking like a modern automotive or mobile phone fascia rather than out of the 70s.
 The functionality is one of the key benefits, clear windows, living switches, hard coats, anti-glare, anti-microbial, hidden till lit legends.
 All full surface wrapped and no post printing, dipping, trimming, coating.
 That’s one of the other key benefits, achieving finished parts off the press.
 How much value can be attributed to that?

 Firstly, advice costs nothing.
-I know it’s an old cliché but it is true and especially relevant to IMD and new product design.
+It’s an old cliché but it is true and especially relevant to IMD and new product design.
 Process qualification is best effected at the design inception stage before the design has gone down previously explored paths.
-I’ve been here before and find myself witnessing again, a comprehensive design review as the Penny drops.
-So, before you’ve put pencil to paper, look at some examples of what can be achieved.
+Our team have witnessed on numerous occasions, a comprehensive design review as the benefits are realised.
+So it is worth exploring early in the design process and review some examples of what can be achieved.

 Benefits vs Drawbacks